-Andrew Klavan is a well-known author and commentator (1).
-He boasts internationally bestselling novels True Crime, filmed by and starring Clint Eastwood, and Don’t Say A Word, made into a film starring Michael Douglas.
+Andrew Klavan (b.
+1954) is a well-known author and commentator (1).
+He boasts internationally bestselling novels True Crime (1995), filmed by and starring Clint Eastwood, and Don’t Say A Word (1991), made into a film starring Michael Douglas.
 Klavan has also been nominated for the Mystery Writers of America’s Edgar Award five times and has won twice, and his books have been translated around the world (2).
-Klavan has since done a hugely informative interview with the organisation Jews for Jesus (3).
-Jews for Jesus is a group of Jewish people who have come to realize that Jesus is the Messiah, and they haven taken it upon themselves to share this good news with others.

-However, after his bar mitzvah he says that he was “done with the religious part of Judaism.
+After his bar mitzvah he says that he was “done with the religious part of Judaism.
 Or any religion.”
-But even though he would identify as a secular he “was always comfortable as a cultural Jew, though.
+Although identifying as secular, he remained “comfortable as a cultural Jew, though.
 I kind of liked being a bit of an outsider in that way.
 It didn’t mean very much to me but it was there.
 As for God, as I became more of an intellectual, I became an agnostic.
 For a brief, though important time, I was an atheist.”

-Klavern felt a tinge of guilt because he received thousands of dollars worth of gifts at his bar mitzvah and really loved them (3).
-But some months later he became ashamed of them because he realized that he had essentially lied in order to get them.
-This is because by participating in a bar mitzvah a Jewish boy is entering not only the Jewish community as someone who is responsible for his own actions, but he is also entering the Jewish faith as someone who is ready to observe the precepts of the faith and take part in public worship.
-However, Klavan had no intention to ever do these things expected of him and, quite understandably, felt that his entire bar mitzvah was a lie.
-As a result he threw away the gifts that he received.
+Klavern experienced guilt because he received thousands of dollars worth of gifts at his bar mitzvah and really loved them.
+He eventually became ashamed of them because he realized that he had essentially lied to get them.
+This is because by participating in a bar mitzvah, a Jewish boy is entering not only the Jewish community as someone responsible for his own actions but also entering the Jewish religion as someone ready to observe the precepts of the faith and take part in public worship.

 1. Proslogion.
 2016.
 Secular Jew Becomes a Christian.
 Available.